-ATLAS Institute is opening its doors to share its latest research and creative work, with laboratory and studio tours, demos, poster presentations, and discussion with faculty members and graduate students.
+ATLAS Institute opened its doors on Friday, October 19 to share its latest research and creative work, treating more than 200 visitors to laboratory and studio tours, project demonstrations and poster presentations.
+(See photo album from event.)

-In partnership with CU Boulder’s Research and Innovation Week, this second annual ATLAS Research Showcase is your opportunity to connect with a thriving community of creative engineers, scientists and artists.
-Showcase visitors will have the opportunity to explore work in human-robot interaction, tech tattoos, typographic art and design, tangible computer interfaces, computer science education, smart textiles and more.
+Held in partnership with CU Boulder’s Research and Innovation Week, the second annual ATLAS Research Showcase drew an enthusiastic group of visitors, eager to explore the numerous work in human-robot interaction, tech tattoos, typographic art and design, tangible computer interfaces, computer science education, smart textiles and more.

 Projects are listed under their associated labs, where applicable.
 Lab directors collaborate on all projects in their respective labs, so for brevity, only students and other related researcher are identified with individual project descriptions.